cellgeni/nf-atac/README.md

 * `nextflow.config` - the configuration script that controls everything

 ## Pipeline Arguments
-* `--sample_table`: specify a path to .csv file with sample names and path to the CellRanger-arc output dir (see example below)
+* `--sample_table`: Path to .csv file with sample names and paths to the CellRanger-arc output directories
-* `--celltypes`: specify a path .csv file with celltype annotation or a path to pseudobulk_peaks.csv file with selected celltypes for consensus peak calling
+* `--celltypes`: Path to .csv file with celltype annotation or path to pseudobulk_peaks.csv file with selected celltypes for consensus peak calling
-* `--callPeaks`: if specified creates pseudobulks for celltypes specified in `--celltypes` for samples in `--sample_table`
+* `--callPeaks`: Run peak calling for provided celltypes (needs --sample_table and --celltypes)
-* `--inferConsensus`: if specified runs a consensus peak calling and outputs cisTopic object for each sample in `--sample_table`
+* `--inferConsensus`: Run consensus peak calling (needs --sample_table and --celltypes)

 ## Examples of use:
 ### 1. Perform peak calling